sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ## On licensing/usage

 The Google Books Ngram data compilation I used to construct the new word list "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).
 This project has no association with Agile Bits/1Password or Google, nor, to my knowledge, does either company endorse this project.
 See LICENSE file for more information on how this project is licensed.

-## More lists

-I've created a handful of other word lists, which can be found in [a separate repository](https://github.com/sts10/generated-wordlists).